leoAshu/100x-cohort/week-04/notes.md

 -   React library makes this process efficient by comparing states and doing the minimal operations needed to update the state
 -   React's sole purpose is to find the diff between old and new states
 -   the actual operations are defined in separate libraries used by React
-    -   React-DOM for websites
+    -   ReactDOM for websites
-    -   React Native for native mobile apps
+    -   ReactNative for native mobile apps